7 Steps to Business Start-up

 You have nothing to fear from self-employment if you take time to understand how to go about it and keep appropriate records.
 Many artists and designers find themselves better-off gaining self-employed status as it allows them to establish their arts or craft practice, grow a business and apply for short-term opportunities.
 However, if you are not earning very much income from your arts practice and just making ad-hoc sales, you might not need to become officially self employed.
-(See Step Seven)
+(See Step Seven: Registration)

 Organisations such as local authorities, arts organisations, creative firms, businesses, agencies, shops, galleries, schools, colleges and universities cannot legally pay artists and designers unless they have self-employment status and can provide a Unique Tax Reference (UTR) number, which you receive once registered via Her Majesty’s Revenue and Customs (HRMC) as a sole-trader.

 An added bonus to being self-employed is that you can claim back a huge amount of expenses against your tax bills by simply recording expenses, in the form of receipts and invoices when purchasing materials and services necessary to your business activities.
-Please leep paper receipts, print out receipts for online purchases or at least store digital copies of purchases together in a folder.
+Please keep paper receipts, print out receipts for online purchases or at least store digital copies of purchases together in a folder.

 In the early years or in difficult times you might end up not paying any tax at all on your self-employed income.
 Indeed if you have a job and make a loss on your business activities you can ‘off-set’ any trading loss against tax paid on your employment and thus receive a welcome reimbursement in the form of a digital transfer or cheque from Her Majesty’s Revenue and Customs, HMRC.